 Dillsburg is a very small borough located in the state of Pennsylvania.
-With a population of 2,569 people and two constituent neighborhoods, Dillsburg is the 516th largest community in Pennsylvania.
+With a population of 2,582 people and two constituent neighborhoods, Dillsburg is the 516th largest community in Pennsylvania.
+Dillsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Dillsburg real estate is some of the most expensive in Pennsylvania, although Dillsburg house values don't compare to the most expensive real estate in the U.S.

-Dillsburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dillsburg is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dillsburg who work in office and administrative support (19.13%), sales jobs (8.28%), and food service (8.13%).
+Unlike some boroughs, Dillsburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dillsburg are a mix of both white- and blue-collar jobs.
+Overall, Dillsburg is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Dillsburg who work in office and administrative support (12.41%), sales jobs (9.82%), and management occupations (6.47%).

 Also of interest is that Dillsburg has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Dillsburg who are college-educated is somewhat higher than the average US community of 21.84%: 26.77% of adults in Dillsburg have at least a bachelor's degree.
+The education level of Dillsburg citizens is substantially higher than the typical US community, as 32.75% of adults in Dillsburg have at least a bachelor's degree.

-The per capita income in Dillsburg in 2010 was $25,607, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,428 for a family of four.
+The per capita income in Dillsburg in 2018 was $27,675, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $110,700 for a family of four.
 However, Dillsburg contains both very wealthy and poor people as well.

 The people who call Dillsburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dillsburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Dillsburg include Irish, Italian, English, and Scottish.
+The greatest number of Dillsburg residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Dillsburg include German, Irish, Italian, English, and Scots-Irish.

 The most common language spoken in Dillsburg is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.